FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_authentication/pluggable_authentication.md

 1\.
 The user logs in - the user class is determined by the user’s properties (login name, GID, UID, Address or the custom expression).

-2\. <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> searches for an account with the same login name and an externally stored password in its database.
+2\. {{< SecureTransport/securetransportname  >}} searches for an account with the same login name and an externally stored password in its database.
 If such account is found, the user is mapped.

 3\.
-If there is no virtual account with this login name, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> tries to map the user to an account template (based on the user class).
+If there is no virtual account with this login name, {{< SecureTransport/componentshortname  >}} tries to map the user to an account template (based on the user class).

 4\.
 If there is no matching account template, the user logs in as an external user.
-To determine the user, <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> uses the attributes returned by the plug-in.
+To determine the user, {{< SecureTransport/securetransportname  >}} uses the attributes returned by the plug-in.
 If the plug-in does not return those attributes, the authentication fails.

 ### Admin only

 1. If an admin account with that login name and an externally-stored password is not present, the authentication will fail.
 2. For certificate or dual authentication, the respective checkboxes on the [Admin Settings](../../c_st_advancedaccountadministration/c_st_manageadministratoraccounts/t_st_add_administrator_account#In) page must be enabled.
-3. If the plug-in successfully authenticates an administrator but their account is locked or it is of a 'dbsetup' type, the authentication will fallback to the internal <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> logic.
+3. If the plug-in successfully authenticates an administrator but their account is locked or it is of a 'dbsetup' type, the authentication will fallback to the internal {{< SecureTransport/componentshortname >}} logic.

 ## System attributes